-Deaths From Red-Light Running At A 10-Year High, AAA Study Finds
+Deaths From Red Light Running At A 10-Year High, AAA Study Finds

-Deaths caused by motorists running red lights has risen to a 10-year-high, a newly released study finds.
+Deaths caused by motorists running red lights have risen to a 10-year high, a newly released study finds.

 At least two people are killed this way every day in the U.S., according to the study of government data by the AAA Foundation for Traffic Safety.

-The study looked at fatalities from 2008 to 2017, the most recent year data is available.
+The study looked at fatalities from 2008 to 2017, the most recent year data are available.
 Drivers blowing through red lights killed 939 people in 2017.
 That's an increase of 31% from a low in 2009, when 715 people were killed.

 More than half of those killed were passengers or people riding in other vehicles.
 About 35% were the drivers who ran the red light.
-Pedestrian and cyclist deaths connected to red-light running represented about 5% of total deaths.
+Pedestrian and cyclist deaths connected to red light running represented about 5% of total deaths.

 The precise reason for the jump in fatalities isn't clear.
-But AAA's Director of Traffic Safety Advocacy & Research Jake Nelson says distracted driving is likely a major contributor.
+But AAA's director of traffic safety advocacy and research, Jake Nelson, says distracted driving is likely a major contributor.

 "Drivers distracted on their phones, pedestrians distracted when crossing intersections, are all reasonable contributing causes to what we see the data telling us," Nelson told NPR.
 "But it's not the only cause."

-For instance, AAA conducted a separate survey on red-light-running and found that about one-third of drivers who responded admitted to having sped through a red light in the past month, despite the majority of respondents saying red-light running represents a serious safety concern.
+For instance, AAA conducted a separate survey on red light running and found that about one-third of drivers who responded admitted to having sped through a red light in the past month, despite the majority of respondents saying red light running represents a serious safety concern.

 "So that implies that they weren't distracted," Nelson said.